 But capitalist markets have another cycle: an expansion and retraction cycle.
 A recession is what people get every few years - free! - from a free-market economy (Frank & Bernanke, 2009; Mankiw, 2009; McEachern, 2010).
-It is actually a rather healthy thing for the economy to take a rest from expansion every decade or so to allow the inefficient businesses to close, to encourage the best businesses to prevail, and to promote the emergence of new business models.
+It is actually a rather healthy thing for the economy to take a rest every decade or so to let the inefficient businesses close, the best business prevail, and encourage new business models to emerge.
 Recessions help reallocate the resources of land, labor and capital within the economy.
 This can be referred to as destructive innovation; someone has to take their second foot off of the dock in order to leave the past and sail into the (bright new) future.
-Business models were introduced or perfected during a recessions, like Wal-Mart and CostCo stores, and products successfully introduced, like Apple's iPod and Proctor & Gamble's Crest WhiteStrips (Anthony, & Feinzaig, 2008).